nerdschoolbergen/react/README.md

 - Google Chrome
   - Extension: [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
   - Extension: [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)
 - A modern text editor that understands JavaScript and React.
-For example Atom or Visual Studio Code.
+We recommend Visual Studio Code but others such as Web Storm and Atom are good choises.
-- [NodeJS and npm](https://nodejs.org/en/) installed on your machine. **You need to have NodeJS 8.10.0 or later (`node -v`) and npm 5.2.0 or later (`npm -v`) installed.**
+- [NodeJS and npm](https://nodejs.org/en/) installed on your machine. **You should have the latest LTS release of NodeJS or later, which (when writing this) is 10.13.0 of node and 6.4.1 of npm.
+Use `node -v` and `npm -v` to check your version.**

 ## How to get started